Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Sample Selection and Methods

 \subsection{Bad Pixel Masking and Quality Control}

 We consider a number of additional checks for quality control.
-Firstly, all (1D and 2D) spectra are visually inspected by two authors (GRB and TT) and pixels corresponding to clear contamination or artefacts are masked -- examples of these include detector gaps, bad background subtraction, and/or contamination from nearby objects, among others.
-Furthermore, we take steps to ensure the spectra are not affected by any lingering instrumental artefacts not completely accounted for by the pipeline.
-The main ones considered here (where relevant) are (i) the scaling of the spectrum to a rest-frame UV flux in order to account for overall slit loss, and (ii) determining whether wavelength-dependent slit loss effects are present or significant in prism observations.
-One limitation we do not account for are potential differences between the photometry and spectroscopy attributable to spatially-varying galaxy properties.
-For (i), we utilize the extracted \textit{HST} or NIRCam photometry described in Section \ref{subsec:photo} to account for overall slit loss by scaling the spectrum to the closest filter (preferentially NIRCam but also \textit{HST} if the former is lacking) corresponding to a rest-frame wavelength of 1750 \AA, where the photometry probes the rest-frame UV but is unaffected by Lyman-$\alpha$ emission or the Lyman Break.
-For (ii), we use the available NIRCam photometry longward of the Lyman Break to evaluate whether wavelength-dependent slit loss is a prevalent effect in prism observations.
-A detailed discussion of this \textit{residual} slit loss and the derivation of an average correction function is presented in the Appendix, from which we find minor losses of 1-2\% in $<2 \mu$m NIRCam bands and up to 10-20\% losses (on average) in redder bands.
-We derive a correction function from these \textit{average} slit losses and correct all our composite spectra with this function prior to any analysis.
-As with our composite spectra, we render the correction function publicly-available for community use.
+Firstly, all (1D and 2D) spectra are visually inspected by two authors (G.R.B. and T.T.) and pixels corresponding to clear contamination or artifacts are masked -- examples of these include detector gaps, bad background subtraction, and/or contamination from nearby objects, among others.
+Furthermore, we take steps to ensure the spectra are not affected by any lingering instrumental artifacts not completely accounted for by the pipeline.
+The main ones considered here (where relevant) are (i) the scaling of the spectrum to a rest-frame UV flux in order to account for the overall slit loss, and (ii) determining whether wavelength-dependent slit loss effects are present or significant in the prism observations.
+One limitation we do not account for is any potential difference between the photometry and spectroscopy attributable to spatially varying galaxy properties.
+For (i), we utilize the extracted HST or NIRCam photometry described in Section \ref{subsec:photo} to account for the overall slit loss by scaling the spectrum to the closest filter (preferentially NIRCam but also HST if the former is lacking) corresponding to a rest-frame wavelength of 1750 \AA, where the photometry probes the rest-frame UV but is unaffected by Lyman-$\alpha$ emission or the Lyman break.
+For (ii), we use the available NIRCam photometry longward of the Lyman break to evaluate whether wavelength-dependent slit loss is a prevalent effect in prism observations.
+A detailed discussion of this residual slit loss and the derivation of an average correction function is presented in the Appendix, from which we find minor losses of 1-2\% in $<2 \mu$m NIRCam bands and up to 10-20\% losses (on average) in redder bands.
+We derive a correction function from these average slit losses and correct all our composite spectra with this function prior to any analysis.
+As with our composite spectra, we render the correction function publicly available for community use.